-Two Decades of Failed Attempts
+Two Decades of Attempts

 End of Life Option Act’s Journey to Passage

-It took the efforts of Senators Bill Monning (D-Carmel) and Lois Wolk (D-Davis), along with Assemblywoman Susan Talamantes Eggman (D-Stockton), and a slew of co-sponsors, to carry a bill through a very difficult legislative process.
+Partly in response to Maynard’s well-publicized story, California State Senators Bill Monning (D-Carmel) and Lois Wolk (D-Davis), along with Assemblywoman Susan Talamantes Eggman (D-Stockton), and a slew of co-sponsors, carry a bill through a very difficult legislative process.

 I do not know what I would do if I were dying in prolonged and excruciating pain.
 I am certain, however, that it would be a comfort to be able to consider the options afforded by the bill.
 And I wouldn’t deny the right to others.